 All applicants must have an interview to confirm that an A Level programme is suitable for them.

-This A Level equivalent can provides a background for further study in Criminology, Psychology, Sociology and Law, as well as synoptic links with subjects such as Media Studies, Biology and Government and Politics.
+This A Level equivalent can provide a background for further study in Criminology, Psychology, Sociology and Law, as well as synoptic links with subjects such as Media Studies, Biology, Government and Politics.
 An A Level programme is widely regarded as the standard entry qualification for top universities in the UK, and the rest of the world.
-Many of our students go onto study for a degree at the university of their choice, with some choosing to progress into apprenticeships or other employment.
+Many of our students go on to study for a degree at the university of their choice, with some choosing to progress into apprenticeships or other employment.